xeger/dotfiles/README.md

 profile, `profiles/_` is used as a callback -- but it must be cryptographically signed.

 Install Trust Roots
 -------------------

-The public keys used to sign commits in this repository are stored in this repository under `keys/`; however, we cannot blindly trust these keys because an attacker with write access to the repository could insert malicious keys.
+We employ a hierarchical trust model: certain people within your organization are entrusted with the ability to sign other peoples' public keys and vouch for their identity, which allows us to trust that person to commit to her own profile directory (but not to others').

-We employ a web-of-trust model: certain people within your organization are entrusted with the ability to sign other peoples' public keys and vouch for their identity, which allows us to trust that person to commit to her own profile directory (but not to others').
-The trust roots also vouch for the identity of each public key; in order to login, Alice must produce a GPG key with an attached identity alice@localhost and some trust root must sign that key before Alice can commit the signed key to the Git repository.
+The trust roots also vouch for the login identity of each public key; in order to customize her profile, a trust root must place Alice's public key in a file named `keys/alice.asc` and sign the commit that intorduces that file; this is an attestation that the key belongs to Alice and is trusted to sign all of the files under `profiles/alice`.gd

 The public keys of your "trust roots" must be stored elsewhere than in this repository.
 The trust roots also need a special GPG command to bless them with